Attorney Advertising · bertollini.com

 A non-citizen already in the United States may seek to adjust to lawful permanent resident status by filing Form I-485.
 When background check delays push these applications past 14 months with no movement, I regularly file Mandamus petitions to break the deadlock.

 A particularly dangerous wrinkle arises when an immigrant category falls into retrogression after filing.
-Federal law requires the visa category to be current both at the time of filing and at adjudication — a delay could cost you your place in line.

 N-400 Naturalization